These innovative food start-ups address the problems of the food industry and improve the future of the food supply

 Noquo, a Swedish food start-up, wants to change that.
 Noquo cheese is said to be made with a minimal impact on the environment.
 This is a novelty in that vegan cheese is usually made from nuts like cashews.
 Their environmental balance is very bad.
 Noquo, on the other hand, is based on legumes and is also said to taste great.

-About the Food App Karma grocery retailers can sell leftover food at half price.
+The measured values can be transferred to a PC via the Food App Karma grocery retailers can sell leftover food at half price.
 The team behind this food start-up primarily prevents the waste of excess food.
 Instead of going into the garbage can, they end up in the shopping bags of price and environmentally conscious customers.
 According to its own information, Karma has saved more than 800 tons of food waste since it was founded.

 Karma was founded in Sweden and has since expanded to the UK and France.
 If you are in a city where karma is not available, you can also access similar apps such as "Too Good to Go" fall back on.